omahern/Exp4/docs/index.md

 # SIP Spins

 SIP gradients were setup using a CsTFA gradient centered at ~1.80 g/mL, formamide, and between 750-500 ng of RNA.
-Samples were spun using an ultracentrifuge spinning at 65,000 rpm at 20C for 65 hours.

-Correction factors include Lueder's Buoyant density (Lueders et al, 2010) and the [Buckley Lab RNA SIP protocol](https://github.com/buckleylab/Buckley_Lab_SIP_project_protocols/blob/master/RNA_SIP/RNA_SIP.md).
+Full experimental protocol can be foound [on my github page](https://omahern.github.io/RNA_SIP_Protocol/#RNA_Extraction).

 Standard deviation between SIP runs (as of Sept 9th, 2022) were: